onurrozkaan/interrogator/README.md

 <p align="left">You can help improving this tool aswell!
 Feel free to further develop this project within the LICENSE rules.</p>

-For questions or any kind of feedback please mail me Contact@onurozkan.work
+For questions or any kind of feedback please mail me onurozkan.dev@outlook.com

 ## Installation